music-suite/music-suite/docs/src/User-Guide.md

   @[simultaneous]

-## Rests

-  Similar to chords, there is usually no need to handle rests explicitly.
+  Similarly, there is no need to handle rests explicitly.

   TODO show with examples how rests are added from delay/transform etc.